Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 \subsubsection{Density}

-The gas overdensity (ratio of density to the mean baryon density, \S\ref{sec-res-T-rho}) radial profiles are plotted in Fig.~\ref{fig-rho-vs-R-MassBins}.
+The gas density contrast (ratio of comoving density to the comoving mean baryon density, \S\ref{sec-res-T-rho}) radial profiles are plotted in the top-most first row of Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}.
 Within the approximate virial radius $r < R_{200}$ all the profiles are composed of two negative-sloped functions separated by a threshold radius dependent on halo mass and wind model.
-At $r > R_{200}$ the density profiles in the two lower halo mass ranges (top two panels) rise again and fall, forming a local peak.
+At $r > R_{200}$ the density profiles tend to rise again and fall, forming a local peak.
 This occurs because of the presence of other smaller halos and substructures, giving rise to a local density peak.
-This trend is visible only around lower mass halos since for those a sufficiently large volume within $r \sim (4 - 9) R_{200}$ is plotted to reach surrounding structures.
+For each halo mass range a sufficiently large volume within $r \sim 10 R_{200}$ is plotted to reach surrounding structures.
+This trend is most prominent in the lowest mass halos, and decreases at higher masses.

-The inner parts $r < 10 h^{-1}$ kpc of the 2 lower halo mass ranges ($10^{9} - 10^{10}$ and $10^{10} - 10^{11}$, top two panels) present significant differences: CW and RVWa produce a lower density than the NW and RVWb cases, because the strong wind is able to expel gas from the star-forming regions, consequently reducing the central gas density by $10 - 30$ times.
+The inner parts $r < 10 h^{-1}$ kpc of the 2 lower halo mass ranges ($10^{9} - 10^{10}$ and $10^{10} - 10^{11}$, left two panels) present significant differences: CW and RVWa produce a lower density than the NW and RVWb cases, because the strong wind is able to expel gas from the star-forming regions, consequently reducing the central gas density by $10 - 30$ times.
 The trend is almost reversed in the outer parts ($r > R_{200}$): CW, RVWa and RVWb has a somewhat higher density than NW, because of accumulation of gas expelled by wind.

-The differences are smaller in the two higher halo mass ranges ($10^{11} - 10^{12}$ and $10^{12} - 10^{13}$, bottom two panels), because the wind, not being dependent on halo mass in runs CW and RVWa, is less effective in ejecting gas out of massive galaxies.
+The differences are smaller in the two higher halo mass ranges ($10^{11} - 10^{12}$ and $10^{12} - 10^{13}$, right two panels), because the wind, not being dependent on halo mass in runs CW and RVWa, is less effective in ejecting gas out of massive galaxies.
 CW produces slightly higher density (by $2 - 3$ times) than RVWa in the inner $r < 10 h^{-1}$ kpc, while outside this distance they are quite similar.
+Comparing our density radial profiles in the halo mass range $10^{12} - 10^{13}$ (top-right panel in Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}), with that of \citet{Hummels12} Fig. 5, we find qualitative agreements; however our density profiles are steeper.